PDI20/PDI_UTAD/Readme.md

 #### Efetuar download do dataset no formato desejado

 Efetuar o download do dataset no formato do modelo a utilizar no treino e colocar no Google Drive.
+Criar conta no [Google Drive](https://www.google.com/drive/) se necessário.

 <div align="center">